UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-Finally we have our old friend `head`, that we can use to get the first line
+Finally we have our old friend `head`, that we can use to get the first
-of the `sorted-lengths.txt`:
+line of the `sorted-lengths.txt`:
+(Earlier, we used a lower-case L, but here, its the number 1 because we
+want to sort the FIRST line of the file)
 ~~~~
 $ head -n 1 sorted-lengths.txt
 ~~~~